chloezql/breakingnews/projects/breaking-news-leaderboard/README.md

 # Breaking News Leaderboard

-A React application that displays a leaderboard of news articles ranked by view count.
-The leaderboard updates automatically every minute.
+This is a React application that displays a leaderboard for the Breaking News game.

 ## Features